-A: An Alternative Certification Program is an Educational Preparation Program (EPP) that provides an alternate route to earning a Standard Certificate, Alternative Certification began in Texas in 1986 as a creation of the Texas Legislature, to provide alternate routes for those seeking teacher certification in Texas.
-Yes, ACT-RGV is a private Alternative Certification Program (ACP), fully accredited by the Texas Education Agency (TEA).
-ACT-Rio Grande Valley (ACT-RGV) opened in 2001 and was the second private ACP approved in the state of Texas.
+A: An Alternative Certification Program (ACP) is an Educational Preparation Program (EPP) that provides an alternate route to earning a standard certificate.
+Alternative Certification began in Texas in 1986, as a creation of the Texas Legislature, to provide alternate routes for those seeking teacher certification in Texas.
+Yes, act-rgv is a private Alternative Certification Program (ACP), fully accredited by the Texas Education Agency (TEA).
+ACT-Rio Grande Valley (act-rgv) opened in 2001 after being accredited by the TEA and was the second private ACP approved in the State of Texas.

 Q: Are all ACPs alike?

 A: No!
-There are a wide variety of programs: university-based, school district sponsored, distance learning, online, etc. ACT- RGV encourages you to visit the TEA website at www.tea.state.tx.us and view the accredited programs in the Rio Grande Valley.
-When you select ACT-RGV, you will find that we focus on building a relationship with you, providing you with the highest quality preparation, and personally working with you during your preparation for entering the classroom and throughout your internship.
+There are a wide variety of programs: university-based, school-district sponsored, distance learning, online, etc. ACT-RGV encourages you to visit the TEA website at www.tea.state.tx.us and view the accredited programs in the Rio Grande Valley.
+When you select act-rgv, you will find that we focus on building a relationship with you, providing you with the highest quality preparation, and personally working with you as you prepare to enter the classroom and throughout your internship.